polkadot-cloud/polkadot-staking-dashboard/README.md

 To add your entity, submit a PR with the following changes:

 - **Thumbnail SVG:** Add your entity's thumbnail as an SVG file to [this file](https://github.com/paritytech/polkadot-staking-dashboard/tree/master/src/config/validators/thumbnails).
-- **Entity Details:** Add your entity details to the `VALIDATORS_COMMUNITY`JSON object in [this file](https://github.com/paritytech/polkadot-staking-dashboard/blob/master/src/config/validators/index.ts).
+- **Entity details:** Add your entity details to the `VALIDATORS_COMMUNITY`JSON object in [this file](https://github.com/paritytech/polkadot-staking-dashboard/blob/master/src/config/validators/index.ts).

 ## Entity Structure